ATLAS: A Multi-LLM Training Framework for EvoDPO with Adaptive Reference Evolution: Prompt Templates for Code Generation

 \section{Prompt Templates for Code Generation}

 This section provides templates for the given prompts for LLM agents.
-All tasks use the same Fine-Tuning Strategist and Policy Inspector prompt, whereas Exploration Supporter and Self-Evolving Research Agent use suitable prompts for each task.
+All tasks use the same Fine-Tuning Strategist and Policy Inspector prompt, whereas Exploration Supporter and Evolving Agent use suitable prompts for each task.